 Parasites!
 Parasite control from Village Vet includes tick cover for dogs which is vitally important as lyme disease cases (spread by ticks) start to pop up in the UK.
-Parasite control is included on our Pet Health Club which gives huge discounts when compared to in clinic cost and means that these pets remain protected.
+Parasite control is included on our Pet Health for Life which gives huge discounts when compared to in clinic cost and means that these pets remain protected.
 My dog Wilma loves her monthly tablets (as they are disguised as meaty treats!)

 Diseases we can vaccinate for.
 We can vaccinate for a host of diseases in dogs and cats.
 When we do this we are not only vaccinating the individual but when high percentages of the population are vaccinated, we greatly reduce the prevalence of these diseases as a whole.
 Parvovirus in dogs still has extremely high fatality rates in young, unvaccinated puppies and being able to vaccinate for it is hugely comforting